When accessing the Authy app, some users may see the following error message:

 Enable (or disable) Authy Multi-Device

 Authy Multi-Device can be used to allow multiple trusted devices to use the same Authy account and 2FA tokens.
-This can be a good option for users with a number of devices like a mobile phone and a tablet, or a desktop computer and a laptop.
+This can be a good option for users with a number of devices, like a mobile phone and a tablet, or a desktop computer and a laptop.
 We encourage all Authy users to configure another app installation to use as a backup.
 Once your backup device is enabled, you can disable Multi-device to prevent the risk of any unauthorized devices being added (This will still allow you to access your account from all existing devices).

 For full details, see Enable or Disable Authy Multi-Device.

-Perform a device recovery
+Perform an account recovery

-If Multi-device is not enabled, and you don't have access to another trusted device on this Authy account, you then you would need to recover your account.
+If Multi-device is not enabled, and you don't have access to another trusted device on this Authy account, then you would need to recover your account.